Stones

 Music Therapist

 Donald is a practising music therapist, supervisor and researcher.
-He teaches on the MA Music Therapy programme at the Guildhall School and is currently working on his PhD, researching the musical training of music therapists.
+He teaches on the MA Music Therapy programme at the Guildhall School and researches

 Donald J Wetherick